-To participate in the program, single-family residential customers must call Customer Service at (919) 469-4090 to schedule a free curbside pick up.
+To schedule a pick-up, single-family residential customers must call 311 or (919) 469-4090 or fill out a request via our online services portal.
 A minimum of a half-gallon of waste oil or grease is required prior to collection.
 (A half-gallon of grease/oil is approximately one, 2-liter soda bottle).

 Citizens in multi-family communities (apartment/townhome communities) can also recycle their waste cooking oils and grease through a special collection event.
 Property Managers should contact Maria Vanderloop, Utility Pretreatment Program Supervisor, at (919) 319-4564 to coordinate an event in their neighborhood.